test-orgn/remp/Campaign/README.md

 this value is exposed to client.

 #### `NEWSLETTER_BANNER_PARAMS_TR`
-Use this setting (accepts JSON) to change names of params `email`, `newsletter_id` and `source` to whatever your newsletter API implementation consumes – `email` will contain email address of new subscriber, `newsletter_id` is identification of newsletter list your what him/her to subscribe to and `source` will contain banner type.
+Use this JSON object to change names of params `email`, `newsletter_id` and `source` to whatever your newsletter API implementation consumes – `email` will contain email address of new subscriber, `newsletter_id` is identification of newsletter list your what him/her to subscribe to and `source` will contain banner type.

 #### `NEWSLETTER_BANNER_PARAMS_EXTRA`
 If you need to add any params to request, put it to this JSON.
-Also remember not to put here any internal tokens or keys.
+Remember not to put here any internal tokens or keys.

 #### `NEWSLETTER_BANNER_RESPONSE_FAILURE`
 JSON object for handling response failures.
 Set `message_param` prop to indicate where failure message is in response object.
 If your API does not fail with proper HTTP code, you need to set `status_param` and `status_param_value`.
 Example:

 If you have such response from newsletter API:
 ```json